 Her more recent works focus on violence and its tragic effects, shown in Palacio Velazquez’s roomful of lurid turquoise corpses floating in dark purple water, representing victims of Colombia’s drug war.
 In these later works the colours are darker but the contrasts are higher, creating more emotional tension and mystery.
 Her latest works depict bereft mothers of kidnapped Colombian soldiers.
 The effects of this distortion of colour could be alluding to larger political questions linked to indigenous people and exoticisation: the crying mothers are dark-skinned, outlined in fluorescent orange or turquoise and adorned in bright skirts that appear tropical, contrasting their washed out, desolate expressions.
 Her paintings depict violence on both sides of the conflict, provoked by drug lords and paramilitaries, and do not attempt to assign blame, but to make perceptible the effects of violence and immortalise the pain and suffering of a fleeting news report.

 González’s works are an assimilation of the world around her and its barricade of images, retold through a blindingly psychedelic lens.
-She produces historical illustrations, that immortalise everything from presidents to advertisements, an indiscriminate intimacy, like a treasured scrapbook: a critical yet affectionate depiction of Colombian history and culture.
+She produces historical illustrations, that immortalise everything from presidents to advertisements with an indiscriminate intimacy.
+Her work is like a treasured scrapbook: a critical yet affectionate depiction of Colombian history and culture.
 Her work emphasises how we are surrounded by ephemeral images and stories, and immunised to their emotional content, a modern sentiment that she recognised in the 1960s.
 The transformation from newsprint to portrait unlocks the humour, rage, and sadness González finds in everyday images, and converts them into enduring and provocative works of art.

 Photo credits: Arte informado, Guía del ocio, Pon fe y Esperanza en tu vida, The Tate.